Arraignment in Pinellas County

 The notice of the arraignment will tell you the charge or charges pending against you, the case number, and the division in which the case is assigned.
 If you know the division in which the case is assigned, then you can determine which judge in Pinellas County will preside over the case.

 The notice will tell you to report for the arraignment to a specific courtroom at the Pinellas County Justice Center located at 14250 49th Street North in Clearwater, Florida 33762, on a specific date and time.

 What happens at the arraignment hearing in Pinellas County, FL.
 At the arraignment, the court will do the following:

 - advise you of the charge pending against you;

-Attorney for a Misdemeanor Arraignment Hearing in Pinellas County
+Attorney for Arraignment Hearings in Clearwater, FL

-If you plan on retaining a private attorney to represent you on the case, you should strive to hire the attorney prior to arraignment.
-If you have already hired a private attorney before the arraignment, then the attorney will typically file a written plea of not guilty and give you express written permission to be excused from attending the arraignment.
+If you plan on retaining a private attorney to represent you on the case, you should hire the attorney prior to arraignment.
+Before the arraignment, your attorney can file the initial pleadings and preserve any objection to the legal sufficiency of the charging document.

 If your private attorney doesn’t waive your appearance, then you must appear.
 If you fail to appear as required by the court notice and are not currently in custody, then the court will issue a warrant for your arrest, and your Release-On-Recognizance (ROR) will be revoked or your surety or cash bond will be estreated.

-This article was last updated on Friday, December 13, 2019.
+This article was last updated on Thursday, July 8, 2021.